-• The grade of team member indicated as the primary contact for each level of clinical concern is a guide and may need to be adapted depending on the local skill mix within that care setting or organisation

-Score 1 Score 2-3 Score 4-5 Score ≥6 Any critical observation Inf Inform shift leader - Consider SpO 2 +/- blood glucose if not done already Primary escalation and response (use SBAR framework) Repeat observations in <1 hour Refer to paediatric/ neonatal Tier 1 doctor/ANNP Refer to paediatric/ neonatal Tier 1 doctor/ANNP Refer to paediatric/ neonatal Tier 1 doctor/ANNP.
-The Tier 2 doctor/ ANNP should be informed Refer to paediatric/ neonatal Tier 1 doctor/ANNP AND Tier 2 doctor/ANNP Review timings Escalate as for score 2-3 if the repeat score remains 1 Request a review within 1 hour Request a review within 15 minutes Request immediate review Immediate review and consider neonatal emergency call (2222) Take steps to manage/address any obvious concerns/problems Secondary contact If no review within expected time frame, escalate to Tier 2 doctor/ANNP and inform shift leader If no review within expected time - frame, escalate to consultant and inform shift leader If still no response within required time frame, escalate to consultant When the primary team member(s) contacted is unable to attend or fails to attend within the expected time for the level
+• The grade of team member indicated as the primary contact for each level of clinical concern is a guide and may need to be adapted depending on the local skill mix within that care setting or organisation need to be adapted depending on the local skill mix within that care setting or organisation Score 1 Score 2-3 Score 4-5 Score ≥6 Any critical observation Inform shift leader - Consider SpO2 +/- blood glucose if not done already Primary escalation and response (use SBAR framework) Repeat observations in <1 hour Refer to paediatric/ neonatal Tier 1 doctor/ANNP Refer to paediatric/ neonatal Tier 1 doctor/ANNP Refer to paediatric/ neonatal Tier 1 doctor/ANNP.
+The Tier 2 doctor/ ANNP should be informed Refer to paediatric/ neonatal Tier 1 doctor/ANNP AND Tier 2 doctor/ANNP Review timings Escalate as for score 2-3 if the repeat score remains 1 Request a review within 1 hour Request a review within 15 minutes Request immediate review Immediate review and consider neonatal emergency call (2222) Take steps to manage/address any obvious conce rns/problems Secondary contact contact to Tier 2 doctor/ANNP and inform shift leader If no review within expected If still no response within required time inform shift leader frame, escalate to consultant

-When the primary team member(s) contacted is unable to attend or fails to attend within the expected time for the level of clinical concern, escalation to the secondary contact is required

-The secondary contact would be expected to attend within the initial review timing, calculated from the documented time of primary escalation.
+- When the primary team member(s) contacted is unable to attend or fails to attend within the expected time for the level of clinical concern, escalation to the secondary contact is required - The secondary contact would be expected to attend within the initial review timing, calculated from the documented time of primary escalation.

 SBAR Handover

 S Situation

 В Background

-Α Assessment
+A Assessment

 R Recommendation

 Document all actions and discussions in patient record